 My Hero Academia, or also known as Boku no Hero Academia in Japan is the Japanese superhero action anime TV series produced by Bones studio and directed by Kenji Nagasaki.
 The anime was broadcast on JNN starting from April 3 to June 26, 2016.
 While the second season was aired on NNS since April 1, 2017.

 The anime adaptation is based on the Japanese superhero manga series written and illustrated by Kouhei Horikoshi.
 It has been serialized in Weekly Shounen Jump since July 7, 2014 and there are 15 tankoubon volumes so far published by Shueisha.
+Read more about My Hero Academia manga review for all volumes and detail.

 A spin-off manga series titled “My Hero Academia Smash!!” written by the original author and illustrated by Hirofumi Neda began its serialization in Shounen Jump + since November 9, 2015 and has been collected into 2 tankoubon volume.
 While one other spin-off series titled “Vigilante: My Hero Academia Illegals” written by Hiyuki Furuhashi and illustrated by Betten Court has been serialized in Shounen Jump GIGA and Shounen Jump + since September 2016.
 Both spin-off manga series was licensed by Viz Media in North America.